nazo6/installer.nvim/README.md

 | diagnosticls| https://github.com/iamcco/diagnostic-languageserver                         |Warn: It has bug.|
 | efm         | https://github.com/mattn/efm-langserver                                     |        |
 | rome        | https://rome.tools/                                                         |        |

-Note: css, json and html language servers are pulled directly from the latest VSCode release, instead of using the outdated versions provided by e.g. `npm install vscode-html-languageserver-bin`.

 ## Custom Installer